Skip to main content

 Designed to: Encourage quick thinking, share leadership responsibilities

-Exploding in popularity as a fun and exciting team-building activity, escape rooms are a go-to option for many business bonding events.
-While essentially locked in a room with your teammates, you must work together to solve complex problems as the clock ticks down.
+Escape rooms have become a go-to for business bonding events.
+Essentially locked in a room with your teammates, you work together to solve complex problems as the clock ticks down.

-Escape rooms offer a great and fun challenge for teams to have to work together — especially if you are new to working together.
+They’re a great challenge that forces teams to cooperate—especially teams that are new to working together.

 Duration: 4–6 hours